strimzi/strimzi.github.io/_posts/2020-05-07-camel-kafka-connectors.md

 Telegram requires a token to authenticate to the API.
 Other connectors may require usernames and passwords or different types of keys.
-It is possible to include these directly in the KafkaConnector CustomResource.
+It is possible to include these directly in the KafkaConnector custom resource.
-However, that is clearly not very secure as any user who has read access to the CustomResource could extract the credentials.
+However, that is clearly not very secure as any user who has read access to the custom resource could extract the credentials.
 In order to secure the token we will add it to a Kubernetes `Secret` which will be mounted into the Connector pods.

 Note: For instructions on how to create a bot and API key see the [Telegram documentation](https://core.telegram.org/bots).